asg-rits/doppelganger_domain_handshake/README.md

 ```

 ## Citation
-Please cite our paper when you use this list.
+Please cite our paper when you use the lists we provide.

 The citation should look like this in a paper written in English (or any non-Japanese language):